Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/initialize/basecorrespondenceext/_index.en.md

 Type: _DateTimeOffset?_

 The date and time of which the correspondence was published.
+This value is set automatically after the correspondence has been published.

 ### isConfirmationNeeded